Understand the basics and importance of Noise Reduction Ratings to protect your hearing.

 How to get a more accurate protection number?

 As a result of these inconsistencies, there was a need to “correct” the calculated value of the NRR into something more realistic.
 This process is known as derating.

 There are different derating calculations depending on the body overseeing the process.

 OSHA derating method

-For instance, OSHA applies a 50% reduction factor to the manufacturer’s labeled NRR for all types of hearing protection devices.
-Let’s see an example.
+OSHA applies a 50% reduction factor to the manufacturer’s labeled NRR for all types of hearing protection devices.
+Let’s see an example:

-If the TWA is measured in dBA instead of dBC, the NRR has to be subtracted by 7 decibel before applying a 50% reduction factor.
+If the TWA measurement is in dBA instead of dBC, the NRR has to be subtracted by 7 decibels before applying a 50% reduction factor.